 The California Department of Water Resources (DWR) and the Department of Fish and Game (DFG) have been charged by Assembly Bill 1200 to estimate the potential impacts of levee failures on water supplies.
 The Delta Risk Management Strategy (DRMS) team has been formed to provide, among other things, cost estimates for levee repair and maintenance, as well as economic cost estimates associated with hazardous events such as earthquakes, and impacts from climate change and a rise in sea level.
-DRMS issued a preliminary report in June 2007 and a final report was issued very recently - too recently for the information to be incorporate here.
-The information from the final report will be used in a future analysis to estimate the costs associated with a failure of the Sacramento-San Joaquin Delta levee system due to increased flood (hydrologic) risk from climate change impacts-sea level rise and changes in seasonal runoff.
+According to a report released by DWR in February 2009, "Seismic risk, high water conditions, sea level rise and land subsidence threaten levee integrity.
+A seismic event is the single greatest risk to levee integrity in the Delta Region.
+If a major earthquake occurs, levees would fail and as many as 20 islands could be flooded simultaneously.
+This would result in economic costs and impacts of \$15 billion or more."
+(DWR, 2009, p.2).

-In summary, the three studies commissioned for the 2008 Assessment Report describe relatively modest impacts of climate change on the water sector when perfect foresight and adaptation are assumed.
+In summary, the three studies commissioned for the 2009 Assessment Report describe relatively modest impacts of climate change on the water sector when perfect foresight and adaptation are assumed.
 This is a surprising result given the expected substantial changes in snow pack in the Sierra Nevada and the shift of river runoff timing with more natural runoff occurring in the winter and less in the spring and summer seasons.
 Part of the explanation may lie in the fact that the changes in streamflow projections from the current downscaled climate scenarios are significantly smaller than they were in the projections used in the 2006 scenarios project.
 The result may also reflect the flexible water infrastructure in California that is able to store water in the winter time for use in the dry hot months of the years and transport the water where it is needed.

-The added risk of a major failure of the levee system in the Sacramento/San Joaquin Delta due to accelerated sea level rise, however, increases the potential negative economic impacts, as shown in Table 4 below.
+The added risk of a major failure of the levee system in the Sacramento/San Joaquin Delta due to accelerated sea level rise, however, increases the potential negative economic impacts.

-Potential Economic Costs to the Water System16
+Potential Economic Costs to the Water System

-(\$billion/year for Water Supply and \$billions due to the Failure of the Delta System)
+(\$billion/year for Water Supply)

 Climate Scenario Impact 2050 2085

 A2 Water supply <0.16 <0.4

-Delta failure

 B1 Water supply <0.14

-Delta failure

 Water supply impacts assume perfect foresight and adaptation.

-Delta failure costs are per failure event.